dwhiffing/fury/content/aar/nf/nf37_aj/body.md

 concentrate on Orland (primary) and Vaernes (secondary) airfields, targeting runways with GBUs.

-Lets see what happens\!
+Lets see what happens!

-The Charge of the Light Brigade continues\!
+The Charge of the Light Brigade continues!

 As the planes from the evening attack return to base, air-to-air skirmishing continues in the north near Orland, and my retiring fighters